A pitcher’s command begins long before the baseball leaves the hand.

-We’re so confident in our instructions that we offer a unique guarantee: if we can’t help you get the ball to your target regularly, your instruction is free, no questions asked.
+We’re so confident in our instruction that if we can’t help you consistently get the baseball to your target through live or Zoom instruction, your instruction is FREE!
+No questions asked.

 Coach Skip Fast